Lewisjohnward/portfolio/README.md

 # Portfolio

-Portfolio website displaying a selection of projects that I have created.
+Portfolio website displaying a selection of projects.

 ## Getting Started